 - Applicants can receive a maximum of 2 leave term grants (students are eligible for senior honors thesis grants even if they have received 2 leave term grants).

 - Students MUST be working directly with a Dartmouth College faculty mentor on the research.
 This generally includes faculty at the Geisel School of Medicine/DHMC, Tuck School of Business, and Thayer School of Engineering.
 Please contact Undergraduate Research if you have questions about your advisor's eligibility to supervise your research.
-Students doing research with faculty at other institutions are not eligible for research grants.
+Students doing research with faculty at other (non-Dartmouth) institutions are not eligible for research grants.

 - Grants cannot be used for tuition or instruction at Dartmouth or elsewhere.

 - In general, grants are not awarded for travel to countries on the U.S. State Department travel warning list.
 If you are applying for funding to travel to a country or region under a U.S. State Department warning, a Travel Waiver is required, and application for a waiver must be submitted at least three weeks prior to travel.

 - Priority for leave term funding will go to sophomores and juniors (this includes the summer between junior and senior year).